 The most important part of the story is the way you tell it – your framing, your intention, the way you want people to feel…

-These considerations will help you decide which Haggadah is right for you – and this year’s unique circumstances may even present the opportunity for you to use more than one.
+These considerations will help you decide which Haggadah is right for you – and unique circumstances may present the opportunity for you to use more than one.

 - Reform Haggadot and Other Passover Resources: CCAR Press shares discounted Haggadot (both print and online), free flipbooks, and more to help you lead virtual Passover celebrations and allow seder guests to follow along from afar.
-This year, their beautiful new Haggadah will enliven your seder even more!
+This beautiful Haggadah will enliven your seder even more!

 - Kid-Friendly Haggadot: These eight great Haggadot have been recommended by Jewish educators as being imaginative, accessible, and child-friendly (but not childish).